aws-ia/cfn-ps-amazon-redshift/README.md

 # quickstart-amazon-redshift
+## Deprecation Notice

+:x: This repository is subject to deprecation in Q4 2024.
+For more details, [please review this announcement](https://github.com/aws-ia/.announcements/issues/1).

 ## Modular architecture for Amazon Redshift

 This Quick Start automatically deploys a modular, highly available environment for Amazon Redshift on the Amazon Web Services (AWS) Cloud in 10-15 minutes.